QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ## Prerequisites

-To ensure high security, Kubernetes cluster must run in a private network, so creating a VPC and managed vxnet is necessary before creating Kubernetes cluster.
-Also join the vxnet to the VPC and enable DHCP service(enabled by default).
-Please **don't specify VPC network range to 172.17.0.0/16**, which is used by docker by default, then <font color=red>**associate a public IP(EIP) to VPC**</font>, which is required for accessing QingCloud IaaS API and pulling docker images from internet.
+To ensure high security, Kubernetes cluster must run in a private network, so creating a VPC and managed vxnets is necessary before creating Kubernetes cluster.
+Also join the vxnets to the VPC and enable DHCP service(enabled by default).
+Please **don't specify VPC network range to 172.17.0.0/16**, which is used by docker by default, then <font color=red>**associate a public IP(EIP) to the VPC**</font>, which is required for accessing QingCloud IaaS API and pulling docker images from internet.

 ### Create an EIP